twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 **This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.**

-## This POC Supports Flex UI V1/Legacy Flex Chat using Programmable Chat
+## Supports Flex UI V1/Legacy Flex Chat using Programmable Chat

 **For Flex Conversations the general patterns will still apply but the studio trigger examples and API requests would need changing for Flex Conversations.
 See the 'other considerations' section for details**